bjerrep/obsoleta/README.md

 ### Querying without a key file

 Using a physical key file as above makes the package explicitly defined in the file system for a given architecture.
-This matches the world view of a build system producing e.g. binaries.
+This matches the world view of a build system producing e.g. architecture specific binaries.
 A key file is not needed when querying as the slot key can be specified on the command line.
 Some ways to do that could look like:

 ```
 ./obsoleta.py --conf obsoleta/test/testdata/test.conf --root obsoleta/test/examples --package mypackage:::linux --tree